alfredrpk/GrantsAuditsManagement/README.md

 stylesheet, unlike how we did it where each page has its own stylesheet in its own folder.

-\`Many of the pages we made share the same elements from the UI designs provided to us, but due to not having a standard sheet of elements, elements like buttons which should be similar are not, so everything should be made consistent.
+Many of the pages we made share the same elements from the UI designs provided to us, but due to not having a standard sheet of elements, elements like buttons which should be similar are not, so everything should be made consistent.
 Along with that, through development, we somehow realized that we were calling both Bootstrap 4 and Bootstrap 3.
 Our reliance on both made it impossible to simply remove one of the versions without breaking pages.
 Therefore, pages should be rewritten using only one version.
+For the final product, I highly recommend putting it into an Electron application.

 We set up a free trial of Azure to host an SQL Server on it with data from FAC to display on some of the screens using php: namely, 08-01,